wvchallenges/se-challenge-expenses/README.markdown

 I've setup buildout to download and compile node mostly for one package, less.
 While this might seem like overkill for the size of this project, most apps will end up using other modules from it, like yuglify or coffeescript.

-You may want to disable this to install the app faster.
+You may want to disable this if you prefer to use a system-wide install of less.

   1. In `buildout.cfg`, remove `node` from the `parts` list on line 2.
   1. In `challenge/settings/base.py`, set `LESS_EXECUTABLE` to the path it can be found on your system.
 (Hint: `which lessc` in your terminal)